Dean DeLeo: Talk Show, Army of Anyone and other work (1997–present)

 The DeLeos and Eric Kretz formed a new band, Talk Show, which released one album.
 DeLeo worked with Laughter Train in the late 1990s.
 Stone Temple Pilots soon released two more albums, and disbanded once again in 2002.
 Weiland became the lead singer of Velvet Revolver, Kretz opened a studio in California, and the DeLeo brothers began to work with Richard Patrick, lead singer of the band Filter to compose songs for Filter's fourth album.
 The end result was a song that the three liked, so they contacted Ray Luzier, a famed session drummer, and Army of Anyone was formed.
 The band's debut was released on November 14, 2006, and they broke up in May 2007.

 In 2021, he teamed up with Tom Bukovac for a new project, Trip The Witch.
-Debut single "Saturn We Miss You" features Jon Anderson on vocals.
+The debut single "Saturn We Miss You" features Jon Anderson on vocals, and the project's self-titled debut album was released on September 10, 2021.

+In 2025, he announced a new project with English singer and lyricist Pete Shoulder titled One More Satellite.
+Their debut song "Paper Over the Cracks" was released on May 8, 2025.